Futures studies: Forecasting further development

 Alvin & Heidi Toffler's bestseller Future Shock in 1970 generated mainstream attention for futures studies on the post-industrial economy.
 It popularized the metaphor of waves to describe the economic and social changes the United States was experiencing.
 The authors identified the first wave as agricultural society, the second wave as industrial society and the nascent third wave as information society.
 In the 1970s, future studies focused less on Cold War scenarios and instead grappled on the impact of accelerated globalization.
 Pioneers of global future studies include Pierre Wack of Royal Dutch Shell, the Interfuture group at the Organisation for Economic Co-operation and Development (OECD) and the Club of Rome.
 The Club of Rome challenged the political status quo in 1972 with the report The Limits to Growth by putting computer simulations of economic growth alongside projections of population growth.

-The 1972 report The Limits to Growth established climate change firmly on the political agenda.
+The 1972 report The Limits to Growth established environmental degradation firmly on the political agenda.
 The environmental movement demanded of industry and policymakers to consider long-term implications when planning and investing in power plants and infrastructure.

 The 1990s saw a surge in futures studies in preparation for the United Nations' Millennium Development Goals, which were adopted in 2000 as international development goals for the year 2015.
 Throughout the 1990s large technology foresight programs were launched which informed national and regional strategies on science, technology and innovation.
 Prior to the 1990s foresight was rarely used to describe future studies, futurology or forecasting.
 Foresight prognosis relied in part on the methodologies developed by the French pioneers of prospectives research, including Bertrand de Jouvenel.
 Foresight practitioners attempted to gather and evaluate evidence based insights for the future.
 Foresight research output focused on identifying challenges and opportunities, which was presented as intelligence at a strategic level.
 Practitioners tended to focus on particular companies or economic regions, while making no attempt to plan for specific problems.

 In the 1990s several future studies practitioners attempted to synthesize a coherent framework for the futures studies research field, including Wendell Bell's two-volume work, The Foundations of Futures Studies, and Ziauddin Sardar's Rescuing all of our Futures.

-Pseudoscience critique

-Futurology is sometimes described by scientists as pseudoscience.
-Science exists in the realm of the certain and builds knowledge through attempting to falsify predictions.
-Futures studies, however, exists in the realm of the uncertain but also builds knowledge through attempting to falsify predictions and exposing uncertainty.